Miniature Dachshund: Complete Breed Guide — Temperament, Health, Care & Breeding

 | Rare colours (dapple, brindle) | +500 – 1,000 € |

-Every puppy includes: FCI pedigree, veterinary health check, first vaccinations, deworming, microchip, EU pet passport, starter kit, written health guarantee and lifetime breeder support.
+Every puppy includes: Belgian pedigree from a recognised studbook association (BSPB), veterinary health check, first vaccinations, deworming, microchip, EU pet passport, starter kit, written health guarantee and lifetime breeder support.

 Ready to welcome a Miniature Dachshund?